 Heating is via oil central heating and a wood burning effect electric stove in the lounge / diner.
-The kitchen has fully fitted units, Rangemaster oven with electric oven and hob, microwave, separate under counter fridge & freezer and a dishwasher.
+The kitchen has fully fitted units, Rangemaster oven with electric oven and hob, microwave, under counter fridge, separate under counter freezer and a dishwasher.
 The lounge has a flat screen TV & DVD player with free view.
 There are TV's in all the bedrooms.
 There is a separate washing machine and tumble dryer in the downstairs entrance hall lobby.
 There is WiFi.
 A cot and high chair are available on request.
 There is a stair gate which is permanently fixed.

 Electric, heating, bed linen and towels are all included you will need to bring your own beach towels.
 Parking for up to 3 cars is available to the rear of the barn.
 We regret that no smoking is permitted and no dogs are permitted at the property.

 Arrival / Departure is a Saturday.